SeimusS/Pihole-HA/README.md

 SECONDARY: 90
 ```
 ### Note down your IP & Interface on which Pihole is listening for DNS queries
-This needs to be done on all Piholes, we will use the IPs in the keepalived configuration
+This needs to be done on all Piholes, we will use the IPs & interfaces in the keepalived configuration
 ```
 ip a
 ```